jahtz/octopy/README.md

 -h, --help                 Show this message and exit.
--m, --model FILE           Path to segmentation model. [required] -o, --output DIRECTORY     Output directory to save epochs and trained model. [required] -s, --suffix TEXT          Suffix to append to the output file name. e.g. `.seg.xml` results in `imagename.seg.xml`. [default: .xml]
+-m, --model FILE           Path to segmentation model. [required] -o, --output DIRECTORY     Output directory to save epochs and trained model. [required] -s, --suffix TEXT          Suffix to append to the output file name. e.g. '.seg.xml' results in 'imagename.seg.xml'. [default: .xml]
--d, --device TEXT          Device to run the model on. (see Kraken guide) [default: cpu] -c, --creator TEXT         Creator of the PageXML file.
+-d, --device TEXT          Device to run the model on (see Kraken guide). [default: cpu] -c, --creator TEXT         Creator of the PageXML file.
 -r, --recalculate INTEGER  Recalculate line polygons with this factor.
 Increases compute time significantly.
 ```